hayden-blair/quest/README.md

 ## Data link (Part 1)

 The republished BLS dataset is publicly readable in S3.
-Browse and download urls are in the [Access to the data](#access-to-the-data) section below.
+Clickable browse and download links are in the [Access to the data](#access-to-the-data) section below.

 ## Architecture decisions